CartoDB/turbo-carto/README.md

 ### Very basic introduction to CartoCSS

-In CartoCSS you usually assign values to properties, and apply filters in order to change those values based on some data attributes.
+In CartoCSS you usually assign values to properties and apply filters in order to change those values based on some data attributes.

 The general form for properties and filters is: